Blog

 The Process – How is Data Enriched?

-Whichever method you’re using, you must be careful of the quality.
-If you’re extracting data from internal systems, you must check them for duplication and data hygiene issues (spelling errors, typos, unstructured formats etc).
+Whichever of these data enrichment techniques you choose to follow, you must be careful of the quality.
+If you’re extracting data from internal systems, you must check them for duplication and data hygiene issues (spelling errors, typos, unstructured formats etc.).
 If it’s third-party data, it must be clean, verified, and validated.

-Customer personalization is usually the key motivator for a data enrichment goal.
-In our experience though, the narrower and more focused the goal, the easier it is to implement the data enrichment process.
+Customer personalization is usually the key motivator for data enrichment.
+However, the narrower and more focused the goal is, the easier it is to implement the data enrichment process.
+Therefore, it’s best to always start with a clean objective.

-For instance, an insurance company wanted to enhance their customer experience by initiating a health insurance plan for college-going students.
-The firm first had to decide on the kind of data they needed and the level of segmentation needed to achieve this goal.
-At a very basic level, they needed genealogy records, family records, property and income records, electronic health records, behavioral and lifestyle records.
-Most of the records were already be available in the insurance company’s repository.
-Behavioral and lifestyle records were obtained from third-party data.
-When the collection and segmentation were done, the firm began the cleaning, merging, and purging process of consolidating internal data with third-party data.
+For instance, we worked with an insurance company that wanted to initiate a health insurance plan for college-going students.
+The firm first had to identify the kind of data and level of segmentation they needed to achieve that goal.
+At a very basic level, they needed genealogy records, family records, property and income records, electronic health records, and behavioral and lifestyle records.
+Most of the records were already available in the insurance company’s repository.
+However, they obtained behavioral and lifestyle records from third-party data.
+When the collection and segmentation were done, the firm began the cleaning, merging, and purging process in order to consolidate internal data with third-party data.

 For data enrichment to work, it’s imperative that goals, audience segmentation, and data sets are clearly defined.

-Step 2 – Preparing Your Data Using Data Enrichment Tools
+Step 2 – Prepare Your Data Using Data Enrichment Tools

 This is the most important part of the process.